wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     *   (c) enter a memorial to the effect that the lease has expired.

-    (6) If the body corporate has applied to the court for any relief under [section 264][355] of the Property Law Act 2007, it may serve a copy of the application on the Registrar.
+    (6) If the body corporate has applied to the court for any relief under [section 264][370] of the Property Law Act 2007, it may serve a copy of the application on the Registrar.

-    (7) If a copy of an application has been served on the Registrar under subsection (6), the Registrar must not register a certificate of expiry unless---
+    (7) If the Registrar is served with a copy of an application under subsection (6), the Registrar may not take any action referred to in subsection (5) unless or until the Registrar is satisfied that the application for relief has been withdrawn or refused.

-    *   (a) the High Court orders that it can be registered; or

-    *   (b) the owners who are together entitled to exercise more than 25% of the votes on an ordinary resolution of the body corporate request the Registrar in writing to do so.

-    Compare: 1972 No 15 [s 29][356]
+    Compare: 1972 No 15 [s 29][371]

+    Section 166(1): amended, on 5 December 2013, by [section 19(1)][372] of the Unit Titles Amendment Act 2013 (2013 No 140).

+    Section 166(3): amended, on 5 December 2013, by [section 19(2)][372] of the Unit Titles Amendment Act 2013 (2013 No 140).

+    Section 166(5): amended, on 5 December 2013, by [section 19(3)][372] of the Unit Titles Amendment Act 2013 (2013 No 140).

+    Section 166(7): replaced, on 5 December 2013, by [section 19(4)][372] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 167 Renewal or expiry of lease and purchase of reversionary interest